MohamedSamir93/Churn-Analysis/README.md

 ## Installation <a name="installation"></a>

-There should be no necessary libraries to run the code here beyond the Anaconda distribution of Python.
+Plotly library must be installed.
+It is an interactive, open-source, and browser-based graphing library for Python (includes Plotly Express).

+`pip install plotly==5.4.0`

+Inside [Jupyter](https://jupyter.org/install) (installable with `pip install "jupyterlab>=3" "ipywidgets>=7.6"`).

 The code should run with no issues using Python versions 3.*.

 ## Project Motivation<a name="motivation"></a>